tommoor/emojione-picker/README.md

 ```
 npm install
-npm run watch
+npm start
 ```

-Open `examples/index.html` in a browser to see a preview of the picker.
+Open `http://localhost:8080` in a browser to see a preview of the picker.

 ## License